• Save

 • Place butter in a small sauce pan and heat on low until melted.
 Set aside.

-• In a mixing bowl, whisk the eggs together with the granulated sugar, almond flour and almond extract.
+In a mixing bowl, whisk the eggs together with the granulated sugar, almond flour, black cocoa powder, almond extract and the cooled melted butter.
 Mix until combined.
-Set aside.

 • Save